e2b-dev/E2B/DEV.md

 - Agents passing envs around between each other
 - Auth for access to env by agents
 - Security checks/deps - paid GH?
+- Add supabase config to this repo so the backend is codified
+- Generated types in go?

 ### Python SDK